-a.
-The safety and security of personnel supported by the NSF grant;

-b.
-The overall impact to the NSF-funded activity;
+- a. the safety and security of personnel supported by the NSF award; - b. the overall impact to the NSF-funded activity;

-c.
-The continued advancement of taxpayer-funded investments in science and scientists; and d.
-Whether the grantee has taken appropriate action(s) to ensure the continuity of science and that continued progress under the funded project can be made.
+c. the continued advancement of taxpayer-funded investments in science and scientists; and d. whether the recipient has taken appropriate action(s) to ensure the continuity of science and that continued progress under the funded project can be made.